chrishayuk/chuk-llm/README.md

 ---

-**chuk_llm** - Unified LLM interface for production applications with automatic session tracking
+**chuk_llm** - Unified LLM interface for production applications with automatic session tracking and enhanced conversations